YahyaBeguare/SecureLedger/README.md

+# Deploying the smart contract to test all functionalities of this project
+first copy the smart contract from SecureLedger.sol in Smart_contract folder and deploy it on Remix , then copy the smart contract Adress and paste it in the line 103 of the component Service.jsx which contains the smart contract address .

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+navigate to the root directory

+### `cd data-integrity-project`

 In the project directory, you can run: